Technolawhere/technolawhere.github.io/_posts/2023-11-14-Delhi's-Pollution-Problem.md

 ---

 # Delhi's Air Pollution Problem
-<p>In J. R. R. Tolkien’s book, The Hobbit, Smaug the terrible, the last of the great dragons of middle earth, on getting to know about the enormous treasure hoard of the Dwarven kingdom of Erebor, flew down from the mountains in the north, attacked and laid to waste both the kingdom and the neighbouring town of Dale.
+In J. R. R. Tolkien’s book, The Hobbit, Smaug the terrible, the last of the great dragons of middle earth, on getting to know about the enormous treasure hoard of the Dwarven kingdom of Erebor, flew down from the mountains in the north, attacked and laid to waste both the kingdom and the neighbouring town of Dale.
 The surrounding domain became a scarred wasteland known to the Dwarves and Men as the “Desolation of Smaug”.
-The wicked Dragon ruled over these treasures of the Lonely Mountain for about 2 centuries before it was killed by the bold efforts of a company of dwarves and Bard, the bowman.</p>
+The wicked Dragon ruled over these treasures of the Lonely Mountain for about 2 centuries before it was killed by the bold efforts of a company of dwarves and Bard, the bowman.

-<p>Many thousands of years later, the dragon, Smog the terrible, has taken birth again.
+Many thousands of years later, the dragon, Smog the terrible, has taken birth again.
 It flies down from the rice growing plains of the north and plunders the lands of Delhi.
 It rules these lands uncontested.
 It is particularly attracted by the treasures of ’Dhanteras’ and wreaks havoc on the night of Diwali which becomes the night of Desolation of Smog.
 It leaves and reappears at its own will throughout the year.
 The surrounding areas of Delhi: the NCR, have become a deeply scared wasteland due to its unending tyranny.
-Delhi is yet to see a successful attempt of some brave company of Dwarves and Men that will end this enslavement. </p>
+Delhi is yet to see a successful attempt of some brave company of Dwarves and Men that will end this enslavement.

 ![Smog the tyrannical returns!](https://raw.githubusercontent.com/Technolawhere/technolawhere.github.io/main/images/DelhiAirPollution/Sketches/Smog%20has%20returned.png "Smog the terrible!")

-<p>This post is an attempt at understanding Smog the tyrannical, with the hopes that a deeper understanding will be able to better guide those who are brave enough to stand against it.</p>
+This post is an attempt at understanding Smog the tyrannical, with the hopes that a deeper understanding will be able to better guide those who are brave enough to stand against it.

 ## How bad really is Delhi's Air?

-<p>Take a look at the following tables compiled by me:</p>
+Take a look at the following tables compiled by me:

 ![Pollutant Levels Over the Years and Average Values](https://raw.githubusercontent.com/Technolawhere/technolawhere.github.io/main/images/DelhiAirPollution/Table-%20Pollution%20Levels%20Over%20the%20Years%20and%20Average%20Values.jpg "Pollutant Levels Over the Years and Average Values")

-<p>Above data has been extracted from CPCB Annual Air Quality Monitoring Programme Reports.
+Above data has been extracted from CPCB Annual Air Quality Monitoring Programme Reports.
 It must be noted here that 2020 saw country-wide lockdowns due to COVID-19 outbreak.
 Industrial as well as vehicular activity was virtually reduced to non-existent levels during these times.
 Yet, even if we are to remove the 2020 data while calculating annual averages for various pollutants, it doesn’t make much difference.
 This indicates that there are multiple contributing factors to the pollution problem and vehicular and industrial factors contribute lesser than usually assumed.
-Pollution sources, as I will show later, vary with the time of the year, sometimes contributing more and sometimes less to the pie.</p>
+Pollution sources, as I will show later, vary with the time of the year, sometimes contributing more and sometimes less to the pie.

 ![Extent of Overshoot Above the Maximum Prescribed Limits](https://raw.githubusercontent.com/Technolawhere/technolawhere.github.io/main/images/DelhiAirPollution/Table-%20Extent%20of%20Overshoot%20Above%20the%20Maximum%20Prescribed%20Limits.jpg "Extent of Overshoot Above the Maximum Prescribed Limits")